 More about Story Massage Resources and Training

-Ten simple massage strokes form the basis of Story Massage.
-These strokes have a child friendly name, such as The Wave or The Bounce, and an easy to recognise symbol making it accessible for all ages and abilities.
+Ten massage strokes form the basis of Story Massage.
+These strokes have a simple name such as The Wave or The Bounce and an easy to recognise symbol making it accessible for all ages and abilities.
 Our book, which contains instructions for the strokes and over 25 massage stories, is available from the resources page of our website.
 Story Massage Book